Last Updated: 26 Nov, 2022

 I’m going to quote what he wrote in the intro booklet regarding the grammar as I think that’s one of the reasons why it’s effective, at least to me.

 There are a few mistakes in the notes if you really pay attention.
-However, they are quick to fix them when users pointed them out.
+However, they are quick to fix them when users point them out.

 Leggi Con Me is doable if you’re busy because they aren’t long.
 Some are less than a minute or two.